mechmotum/mechmotum.github.io/content/jupyter-initial-galaxy.rst

 ------------

-Our top priorities moving forward are to enhance the executable code cell features of LibreText and continue development on the Galaxy cluster.
+Our top priorities moving forward are to enhance the executable code cell features of LibreTextsand continue development on the Galaxy cluster.
 We would like to fix the current issues with ipywidgets and other interactive plotting features currently exhibited by our CKEditor Binder plugin.
-To compliment this, we must bring cell-to-cell communcation to the plugin so that adjusting the output of one cell (such as a slider) can redraw the output of a previous cell just as it would in JupyterLab.
+To complement this, we must bring cell-to-cell communcation to the plugin so that adjusting the output of one cell (such as a slider) can redraw the output of a previous cell just as it would in JupyterLab.